chaseruskin/orbit/docs/src/4_topic/2_orbittoml.md

 # Orbit.toml

 `Orbit.toml` is the manifest file that tells Orbit that a folder is an IP.

+> __NOTE:__ The name must preserve case sensitivity and exactly match the spelling "Orbit.toml".

 Here is a minimal example manifest:
 ``` toml